wp-plugins/bepro-listings/readme.txt

 BePro Listings is part of the BePro Software Suite of products.
 Maintained by the BePro Software Team, you know that this product will be well supported for years to come.
 As part of our suite, it also integrates with other software we create like BePro Email and BePro Cart.
 This integration guarantees compatability and continues our trend of offering you a flexible way to build the website experience that your users require.

 Integration with other plugins in our suite is always free and integrated into the core of our plugins.
 For example, activating payment features for BePro Listings requires that you have BePro Cart installed.
 The notification features are similar, requiring BePro Email to be installed.
 This separation allows us to develop multiple products with extensive payment and notification features.
-Most importantly, this architecture provides a central and familiar interface for you to managing these feeautures.
+Most importantly, this architecture provides a central and familiar interface for you to manage these features.

 == Changelog ==

+= 2.1.996 (Mar 29th, 2015) =

+* Search Map removed when show_geo option is turned off
+* Tweak BePro Listings table creation to be compatabile with more servers
+* Fix category payment duration admin setting
+* Orders menu now shown in admin when any type of payment is accepted

 = 2.1.995 (Mar 26th, 2015) =